ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ##### Relationship with accuracy

-The first graph shows all label types aggregated, the second shows the problem vs. no problem type.
+We first show a table with the mean/median/sd for accuracy in the two zones.
+This is followed by a pair of graphs where the first graph shows all label types aggregated, the second shows the problem vs. no problem type.

 NOTE: In this section, the data are binary (not ordinal), and is at the street level (not 5 meter level), we are only considering single users auditing (i.e., no multi-user clustering or majority vote), and we only consider the first turker to audit each route.